-Parents, schools and youth organizations can give young people a real taste of democracy.
+Parents, schools and youth organizations are encouraged to give young people a real-life taste of democracy!